 However, Gropius' gender equality only went so far.
 The coveted painting, architecture and sculpture classes were reserved for men only.
 A special "women's class" was founded for the female attendees in 1921 that was predictably devoted to weaving.

-Anni Albers took a three-year preparatory course under Swiss painter and designer Johannes Itten, and her future husband, the painter Josef Albers, before beginning her studies at the Bauhaus in Weimar in 1922.
+Anni Albers took the mandatory preparatory course under Swiss painter and designer Johannes Itten before beginning her studies at the Bauhaus in Weimar in 1922.
 But she could only take the weaving class, attended exclusively by women, a fact that was symbolic of the stark gender divisions in the supposedly progressive art school.
 Still, her resultant mastery of weaving would prove to be a twist of artistic fate.

 Painter of textiles

 Annelise Elsa Frieda Fleischmann was born on June 12, 1899 in Berlin and grew up in a bourgeois family — her German-Jewish mother was a member of the Ullstein publishing family, while her father was a partner in a Berlin furniture and interior decorating business.
 Having started with private art lessons during school, Anni had at first wanted to be a painter and did everything to ensure that the textiles and wall hangings she designed for buildings and interiors had the same artistic worth as paintings.

 Albers became one of the most innovative textile artists of the time, transforming ancient weaving techniques via the modern design language typical of the Bauhaus.
 She explored and expanded the possibilities of weaving through experiments that created objects designed to hang like abstract paintings on the wall.

 Albers was highly impressed and influenced by the expressionist art of Paul Klee when at the Bauhaus, especially his approach to mixing diverse colors into his work — evident in the richly layered gouache and watercolor designs she also produced during her career.